Hochul’s $227B budget helps NYC transit, migrant response

 Mayor Eric Adams has said that the city has been overwhelmed with new arrivals and has criticized the practice of some governors who transport migrants straight from the border to the city.

+“We will continue to need our federal and state partners to do their part, and we look forward to working in partnership with them,” Adams said in a prepared statement that commended his fellow Democrat for committing state resources.

+Adams also said the governor’s proposal to have the city contribute about $500 million more annually for the MTA “could further strain our already-limited resources.”

-The spending plan includes a number of policies announced last month during the Democratic governor’s State of the State address, including $1 billion to provide psychiatric beds and services for mentally ill and a plan to spur the creation of 800,000 new homes, in part through changes in zoning rules.
+The spending plan includes a number of policies announced last month during the Democratic governor’s State of the State address, including $1 billion to provide psychiatric beds and services for people with mental illnesses and a plan to spur the creation of 800,000 new homes, in part through changes in zoning rules.

 Hochul made the spending proposals even with a possible national recession looming.
-State tax collections are expected to fall in the coming fiscal year and the administration projected multibillion dollar, out-year budget gaps.
+State tax collections are expected to fall in the coming fiscal year and the administration projected multibillion-dollar, out-year budget gaps.

 Acting state budget director Sandra Beattie said a current $8.7 billion surplus will help the state weather an economic downturn.